learn-co-students/seattle-web-091619/24-Intro-to-CSS/README.md

 * Differentiate between inline, internal, and external stylesheets
 * Understand how to use class, id, and element selectors, and selector order of importance
 * Demonstrate the use of the box model, floats, clear, positioning, and CSSS grid in page layout
+* Discuss what singleton or void elements are
 * Introduce CSS Frameworks like Bootstrap and Semantic UI

 ## CSS Basics